 In June 2019, the UK became the first major economy to pass a law committing to cut all greenhouse gas emissions to net zero by 2050 based on 1990 levels.
+Scotland has been even more ambitious, committing to becoming a net-zero society by 2045.

 Although huge progress has already been made in recent years in reducing emissions, achieving net zero will be a significant challenge which will require every sector to make real changes.

-As the backbone of the economy, the construction and infrastructure industry has two important roles to play in helping to deliver on these plans:
+As the backbone of the economy, the Scottish construction and infrastructure industry has two important roles to play in helping to deliver on these plans: